AbhigyanBafna/2yearsOfLabs/README.md

 <br>

 Hey, Im Abhigyan and you'll find all the note-worthy knowledge structured beautifully below👇🏻.
 Unless I forgot to commit or was busy watching a marvel movie.
-Anyways, if you do have something that you think will enhance this repo. then by all means go ahead and <i><b>contribute!</b></i> I will probably add the `contributing.md` once I get the hang of that. <br>
+Anyways, if you do have something that you think will enhance this repo, then by all means go ahead and <i><b>contribute!</b></i> I will probably add `contributing.md` once I get the hang of it. <br>

 ### The IT Life
 > Knowledge acquired while gaining my Bachelors.